urbansportsclub/events/README.md

 The structure is as follows ```event_type_to_listen => topic_name```

-What is happening in the background, during the initialisation of the *EventsServiceProvider* we are registering custom observer to listen only to events of given type and produce them to kafka stream once they occur.
+What is happening in the background, is that during the initialisation of the *EventsServiceProvider* we are registering custom observer to listen only to events of given type and produce them to kafka stream once they occur.

 With the given configuration example, we are able to produce a custom event inside of laravel/lumen app as following: